 During the twelve-month course of study, students will learn and explore canonical, sacred languages of Buddhism and engage in scholarly conversation about Buddhist philosophy and traditions.

-All applications must be postmarked on or before: May 5, 2017.
+Completed applications must be postmarked or electronically submitted on or before: May 4, 2018.

 Who Should Apply?

-Anyone with the educational background and interest in Buddhist languages is welcome to apply.
+Anyone with the prerequisite educational background and interest in Buddhist languages is welcome to apply.

 The program is designed for students who wish to pursue graduate-level studies in Buddhism or cognate fields such as Religious Studies, South Asian Studies, or Tibetan Studies, but who lack the necessary training in canonical Buddhist languages to be admitted into a doctoral program.
 This may happen because their school does not offer such training, because they made the choice to pursue graduate studies too late in their academic career to receive the necessary training, or because they have chosen to pursue graduate studies after graduating from college in a different field.
 Of course, students may find the program attractive for other reasons.